Senators call for federal investigation of hydroxychloroquine use in nursing homes

 “With regular inspections suspended and visitation by families and ombudsman limited, it is possible that other instances like these have gone unchecked,” the lawmakers said in their letter to HHS.

-Among other things, they want the inspector general to investigate the level of oversight from the Centers for Medicare and Medicaid Services, the federal agency that regulates 15,000 Medicare-certified nursing homes in the U.S. The senators sent letters to CMS Administrator Seema Verma and Food and Drug Administration Commissioner Stephen Hahn as well, seeking detailed information about the use of hydroxychloroquine in nursing homes.
+Among other things, they want the inspector general to investigate the level of oversight from the Centers for Medicare and Medicaid Services, the federal agency that regulates 15,000 Medicare-certified nursing homes in the United States.
+The senators sent letters to CMS Administrator Seema Verma and Food and Drug Administration Commissioner Stephen Hahn as well, seeking detailed information about the use of hydroxychloroquine in nursing homes.

 “I am demanding answers from FDA and CMS officials about what they are doing to track the use of hydroxychloroquine and how they will ensure that residents’ rights are protected,” Casey said in a statement to The Post.
 “I am also asking the Inspector General to open an independent investigation.
 Nursing home residents need us to be their voices right now.”

-A spokesperson for the FDA declined comment, saying the agency would respond directly to the senators.
-CMS did not immediately provide comment on Thursday.
+A spokesperson for the FDA declined to comment, saying the agency would respond directly to the senators.
+CMS did not immediately provide comment Thursday.

-Trump started talking about the off-label use of anti-malarial drugs in March.
+President Trump started talking about the off-label use of anti-malarial drugs in March.
 The FDA subsequently issued an emergency-use authorization, but made clear the drugs should be administered only during clinical trials or in hospitals, where teams of doctors could provide intense heart monitoring.
 In June, the FDA announced the drugs had caused cardiac problems and other serious side effects in covid-19 patients and revoked the emergency-use authorization.

-In one of the letters sent Thursday, the lawmakers asked whether the FDA has received any complaints about the use of the drug in nursing homes or tracked adverse affects among seniors.
+In one of the letters sent Thursday, the lawmakers asked whether the FDA has received any complaints about the use of the drug in nursing homes or tracked adverse effects among seniors.

 “The Trump Administration owes us answers on the use of an ineffective drug like hydroxychloroquine in nursing homes — the epicenter of the pandemic,” Warren said in a statement.